 Seaview House Hotel

-The genius of West Cork’s Seaview House Hotel lies in its ability to offer its guests all the delights and luxuries of a top-class hotel, whilst also managing to incarnate the calm charm and private ambience of an Irish country house.
+The uniqueness of this West Cork hotel lies in its ability to offer guests all the delights and luxuries of a top-class hotel, whilst also managing to encapsulate the calm, the charm and the private ambience of an Irish country house.

 More along the Cork coast